Iterated spans and classical topological field theories: Adjoints and Duals in Iterated Segal Spaces

 \begin{lemma} We may regard a space $X$ as an $n$-fold Segal space for any $n$ by taking the constant functor with value $X$.
-If $X$ is an associative algebra object in $\mathcal{S}$ (or in other words an $A_{\infty}$-space), then $X$ has duals \IFF{} $X$ is grouplike. \end{lemma} \begin{proof} It suffices to check that the homotopy 1-category of $X$, equipped with the induced monoidal structure, has duals.
-But this is just the fundamental 1-groupoid of $X$, and it is obvious that an object of a monoidal groupoid has a dual \IFF{} it has an inverse. \end{proof}
+If $X$ is an associative monoid in $\mathcal{S}$ (or in other words an $A_{\infty}$-space), then $X$ has duals \IFF{} $X$ is grouplike, i.e.\ under the induced multiplication the monoid $\pi_{0}X$ is a group. \end{lemma} \begin{proof} It suffices to check that the homotopy 1-category of $X$, equipped with the induced monoidal structure, has duals.
+But this is just the fundamental 1-groupoid of $X$, and an object of a monoidal groupoid has a dual \IFF{} it has an inverse. \end{proof}